oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/create-image-library/create-image-library.md

     ![View object details menu](./images/view-object-details.png " ")

     This opens details of selected image.
+If the visibility is set to public, then image URL will contain active link and you will be able to view an image.
+If it is set to private, then image URL is simple text.

     ![Image URL](./images/image-url.png " ")

-    When applied, this image URL will not display an image, because visibility for the bucket is set to *private*.
-In order to be able to view an image, you must replace first part of the url with the URL that you stored when you were creating pre-authenticated request (PAR).
+    Copying image URL into your browser will not display an image, because visibility for the bucket is set to *private*.
+In order to be able to view an image, you must replace first part of the image URL with the URL that you stored when you were creating pre-authenticated request (PAR).

     For example, if the URL of an image is: